Leona’s Sushi House

 Leona’s in Studio City is an exceptional Japanese fusion restaurant that exceeds Los Angeles sushi expectations

-Upon entering Leona’s, all of my previous annoyances evaporated.
-Jem and I were greeted by a modern and elegant ambiance, complete with comfortable seating, ambient lighting, and modern decor.
+During a previous visit to Leona’s, my friend Jem and I had difficulty finding parking – but were greeted by a modern and elegant ambiance, complete with comfortable seating, ambient lighting, and modern decor once we found ourselves inside.

 Browsing the menu, it was clear.
 It’s the food that truly steals the show at Leona’s.
 The menu is carefully curated to showcase the best of traditional Japanese cuisine with a modern twist.
 Diners can choose from a variety of fresh sushi and sashimi, as well as creative rolls that are a fusion of Japanese and other cuisines.